 In addition, people with long legs often experience disappointing results from regular squats expressed in large hips and small legs.
 In a similar situation, the leg press can save the day by allowing you to focus specifically on your legs.

 Note: The leg press is a dangerous exercise.
 If the machine you’re using does not have safety catchers, you may find yourself squeezed by the heavy sled.

 Moreover, the leg press could be a back killer.
-When you perform the exercise with a really large range of motion your lower back can round.
-This places stress on the spinal ligaments and strain can occur.
-To reduce the possibilities of similar scenarios, just use smaller range of motion.
-However, you shouldn’t go to the other extreme.
+When you perform the exercise with a large range of motion, your lower back can round.
+This places an unnecessary stress on the spinal ligaments.
+To reduce the possibility of similar scenarios, reduce the range of motion.
+However, don’t go to the other extreme.
 1/8th reps are not accepted either.

 The leg press is by no means a sexy exercise.
 However, it’s the approach that matters.
-There are plenty of people performing squats in a fashion that would be considered gay: light weight, half reps, buckled in knees…etc.
+There are plenty of people performing squats in a fashion that would be considered gay – light weight, half reps, buckled in knees…etc.

 Can I reach my genetic potential with the leg press?

-How many reps should I be doing?
+How many reps should I do?

-– When doing the leg press you need a spotter/safety catchers.
+– When doing the leg press, you need a spotter/safety catchers.
 Don’t allow your lower back to round.

 – To avoid knee pain and discomfort place your knees higher on the pad.
 Keep your heels planted.